What is gorder?

 XVG files provide the least complete information.
 The first column is the index of the analyzed heavy atom type (starting from 1), and the second column is the order parameter of the atom type.

-Example of an input YAML file with all supported outputs requested
+Example of a configuration YAML file with all supported outputs requested

 structure: system.tpr